bartificer/programming-by-stealth/docs/pbs42.md

 ## Add a Step Function

-Now that we can set an initial state on our CAs the next thing we need the ability to tick the CA forward by one step, updating the state of all the cells using the step function.
+Now that we can set an initial state on our CAs, the next thing we need is the ability to tick the CA forward by one step, updating the state of all the cells using the step function.

 We’ll do that by adding a function named `.step()` to the `bartificer.ca.Automaton` prototype.
 This function will do the following:

 1. Loop through the entire grid and set the next state of each cell
-2. Loop through the entire grid and advance and re-render each cell
+2. Loop through the entire grid and advance and rerender each cell

-In order to calculate the next state of any given cell we need to call the step function with the current state of the cell, and the current state of all it’s neighbouring cells.
-This means that before we can write `.step()`, we need to write a function for returning the current state of all the neighbours of a given cell.
+In order to calculate the next state of any given cell, we need to call the step function with the current state of the cell and the current state of all it’s neighbouring cells.
+This means that, before we can write `.step()`, we need to write a function for returning the current state of all the neighbours of a given cell.
 We’ll name this function `.cellNeighbourStates()`, and have it return an array of eight cell states where the state in position zero is the one from the cell directly above the current cell, and then clockwise from there.

 ```javascript
 /**